Manchester, Tennessee

 Manchester is a city and the county seat of Coffee County, Tennessee, United States.
 The population was 12,213 at the 2020 census.

 Manchester is part of the Tullahoma micropolitan area.

 Since 2002, Manchester has been the host city for the annual Bonnaroo Music Festival.
 The city's population swells to nearly 100,000 people for the four-day event, for which people travel across the country to camp and enjoy continuous and diverse music.

 History

 A post office called Manchester has been in operation since 1817.
 The city was named after Manchester, in England.
 According to historians, "A small village, “Mitchellsville” was already in existence near the proposed site for the new county seat, but when the new county was formed, it was renamed “Manchester” after the industrial city of Manchester, England.
 Because of the abundance of water power, provided by the “Little Duck” & “Big Duck” Rivers, which flow through Manchester, it was hoped that it also would become a great industrial city."

 Long-time Mayor Lonnie J. Norman died of COVID-19 in 2020, during the COVID-19 pandemic.
-Kanye West, also known as Ye, tweeted on October 13, 2020, "My condolences to the family and the people of Manchester, Tennessee who lost their dedicated Mayor, Lonnie Norman to COVID-19."
+Kanye West tweeted his condolences.